ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 ### Deposits

 Since users can create blocks on Optimism by triggering the `CanonicalTransactionChain` on Ethereum, it's very easy to send data from Ethereum to Optimism.
-User-created blocks can include arbitrary transaction data and will appear to originate from the address that generated the block.
+User-created blocks can include transactions that will appear to originate from the address that generated the block.
 Contracts on Ethereum can use this feature to, for example, deposit some assets from Ethereum into Optimism.

 (diagram)